 Meet CLA’s instructors who offer trainings and resources for tax professionals and CPA firms looking to fulfill CPE requirements and better serve their clients.
-Our offerings include the Tax Advisors Update Seminar, which covers the latest developments in federal tax law.
+Our offerings include the Tax Advisors Update Seminar, which covers the latest developments in federal tax law and the Farm Taxation Update Seminar, which covers the latest developments in regards to agribusiness.

 Daniel Greenhagen, JD, has a law degree from the University of Wisconsin Law School, and earned an LL.M. in Taxation at Georgetown University Law Center.
 Dan has over 10 years of experience with national accounting firms.
 He currently practices in diverse federal income tax areas, but specializes in property transactions such as cost segregation, depreciation and the repair regulations.
 He regularly conducts training courses on corporate taxation and new tax developments, and is a frequent speaker on the repair regulations.
 He has been an author for the Tax Advisors Update since 2012.
 Dan was previously a member of the national tax research credit services group of a Big Four accounting firm in Washington DC.